skranz/StratTourn/coop2_tasks.md

 ## Error: $ operator is invalid for atomic vectors
 ```

-For this purpose there is the function has.field that can check whether a message has a particular field.
+For this purpose the function *has.field* exists that checks whether a message has a particular field.
 The function can also check whether that field is of a particular data type (you get the type of variable x, by typing class(x)) and length.
-The code we actually used therefore first calls has.field.
+Therefore we call has.field previous to other checks.
 It runs without error for all sorts of messages.

 ```r
 m = list(list(code.word = 42), "hi")